 So, even though you may not be having the same pregnancy symptoms you had in the beginning, like nausea, it’s still important to make sure that you are taking care of your body and providing your unborn baby with everything they need as well.

-If you’ve been doing pregnancy exercise, do your best to keep exercising.
+If you’ve been doing pregnancy exercises, do your best to keep exercising.

 New Moms– If you’re early on in your pregnancy and struggling to find the time to make a prenatal class work- check out this completely FREE!!!
 ONLINE prenatal course!
-I promise it’s AWESOME!
+It’s AWESOME!